 The Pope’s Worldwide Prayer Network (PWPN) is the new form of the Apostleship of Prayer.
 Its aim is to help people develop a personal prayer life in unity with the Pope’s intentions.
 It is also a way of allowing men and women the world over to prepare their hearts for Christ’s mission.
 Every month, the PWPN focuses on an intention for the Church and the world proposed by the Pope.

-The Pope’s Worldwide Prayer Network (Apostleship of Prayer) is a pontifical work, constituted as such, with new Statutes, by the Holy Father on March 27th, 2018.
-It is an ecclesial service of the Holy See entrusted to the Society of Jesus.
-It represents a network of associations present in 98 countries around the world.
+The Pope’s Worldwide Prayer Network (groups of the Apostleship of Prayer and Eucharistic Youth Movement) is a pontifical work, constituted as such by the Holy Father on March 27th, 2018 and ratified with its definitive Statues on July 1st, 2024.
+It is an ecclesial service of the Holy See entrusted to the care of the Society of Jesus.
+It represents a network of associations present in more than 90 countries around the world.

 Since January 2016, each month, the Network produces The Pope Video in Arab, Chinese, Dutch, English, French, German, Portuguese, Italian, Spanish, Polish, Filipino, Swahili, Vietnamese, etc.